Sam-Wang-2019/Final_Project/README.md

 The plot shows a very wide **confidence interval** in the middle, indicating low accuracy.
 The reason for it is that all dots, except the one representing _Baku City_, cluster on the left side of the plot.
 Some of them are much higher in the plot than others, causing the **regression line** bowing upward in the middle.

 To summarize, the linear model does not seem to able to imply how the variables influence population distribution.
-Thus, the variables have complicated correlationhips with population distribution and therefore requires more complex models than linear.
+Thus, the variables have complicated correlationhips with population distribution and therefore more complex models could be used to diminish the errors.

 Similarly, for the purpose of predicting the population nationwide, linear models are used.
 However, in this case, three approaches are used: one based on the **sum** of geospatial covariates per adm2 ("Sums"), another on the **mean** ("Means"), and the last one on **mean** as well but use the **logarithm of population** as the response ("Logpop").
 It is worth mentioning that in this case population data in **2015** rather than **2019** is used, for the reason that better accuarcy of prediction can be achieved since other covariates are all 2015 data.
 The results are shown as follows.